anthonysharpy/theta-surface/readme.md

 Tool for downloading Bitcoin market option data, fitting a volatility surface and generating graphs showing the implied volatility against strike price.

+The purpose of this tool is to demonstrate the implementation of complex market-based mathematics and algorithms in a clear and structured way.
+It is not meant to be the fastest or most efficient implementation by any means.
+For an example of fast low-latency programming, see https://github.com/anthonysharpy/nanofill.

 ## Usage

 1. Enter the project's root directory.